FTL-Hyperspace/FTL-Hyperspace/wiki/Building-on-Windows.md

 Once the repo is cloned, you can `cd` into `FTL-Hyperspace/buildscripts/windows/` to enter the folder where the Windows build scripts are located.

 [[/img/building-tutorial/reachsh.png]]

-Inside the folder, run `sudo chmod 777 *` to ensure that your system will authorize the execution of those files when building Hyperspace.

 ### Building Hyperspace